 The category $\SH(S)$ is symmetric monoidal, so carries a notion of strong duals (see e.g. \cite{dold1983duality}).
-The following is a straightforward generalization of \cite[Proposition 2.4.31]{triangulated-mixed-motives}. \begin{lemma} \NB{surely there must be a reference?!?} For $f: X \to S$ smooth and proper and $\xi \in K(X)$, the spectrum $\Th_S(\xi) \in \SH(S)$ is strongly dualizable with dual $\Th_S(-T_X - \xi)$, where $T_X$ denote the tangent bundle.
+The following is a straightforward generalization of \cite[Theorem 2.2]{Riou04}. \begin{lemma} \NB{surely there must be a reference?!?} For $f: X \to S$ smooth and proper and $\xi \in K(X)$, the spectrum $\Th_S(\xi) \in \SH(S)$ is strongly dualizable with dual $\Th_S(-T_X - \xi)$, where $T_X$ denote the tangent bundle.
 More generally, if $E \in \SH(X)$ is strongly dualizable with dual $DE$, then $f_\#(E)$ is strongly dualizable with dual $f_\#(\Th(-T_X)\wedge DE )$. \end{lemma} \begin{proof} Since the Thom spectrum functor turns sums into smash products (essentially by construction, see e.g. \cite[\S16.2]{bachmann-norms}), $\Th(\xi) \in \SH(X)$ is strongly dualizable (in fact invertible) with dual $\Th(-\xi)$.
 By definition we have $\Th_S = f_\# \circ \Th$; it thus suffices to prove the second statement.
 This follows from the natural equivalences here we have used the relationship between $f^!$ and $f^*$ and $f_*$ \cite[Theorem 6.18(1,2)]{hoyois-equivariant}\NB{i.e. ambidexterity} and the projection formula \cite[Theorem 1.1(7)]{hoyois-equivariant}. \end{proof}

-\begin{remark} \begin{enumerate} \item Note that the motivic sphere spectrum $\1$ is compact in $\SH(S)$ (see e.g. \cite[Proposition 6.4(3)]{hoyois-equivariant}); thus so are the $\Th_S(\xi)$. \NB{This is true more generally if $X$ is only smooth (not necessarily proper), since $f_\#$ always preserves compact objects...}
+\begin{remark} \begin{enumerate} \item Note that the spectra $\Th_S(\xi)$ are compact, being strongly dualizable in a category with compact unit (see e.g. \cite[Proposition 6.4(3)]{hoyois-equivariant} for the latter). \NB{This is true more generally if $X$ is only smooth (not necessarily proper), since $f_\#$ always preserves compact objects...}